 Slavery was abolished in the UK with the Slavery Abolition Act of 1833.
-While outright slavery and forced labor do not existed it is estimated that several tens of thousands of people living in the UK are trapped in modern day slavery.
-The numbers are impossible to estimate because the forced labor is well hidden.
-Here is what modern day slavery looks like.
+While outright slavery and forced labour do not exist it is estimated that several tens of thousands of people living in the UK are trapped in modern-day slavery.
+The numbers are impossible to estimate because forced labour is well hidden.
+Here is what modern-day slavery looks like.

 While the overwhelming majority of enslaved individuals are from other countries, British nationals are enslaved too.
 With immigration tightening up in the UK and around the globe, it is getting more difficult to sneak kidnapped victims in.
 To meet the demand for cheap labour and ongoing victimization, slavers are victimizing more to British nationals.
 Whether foreign or nationals, what most enslaved individuals have in common is that they are in some way vulnerable—young, old, weak, poor, uneducated, or are not fluent enough in English to advocate for themselves.
 Most are so fearful of their life that even if they are provided with the opportunity to be outside of their confines they do not try to escape.

 The rise in trafficking and forced labour has become so concerning that the Modern Slavery Act of 2015 was introduced to include the lack of freedom that the Slavery Abolish Act does not encompass.